 Yes, Trump enthusiasts: you can blame OBAMA.

+What drives the greatest models of education in the world, from Finland to Singapore, and is consistent with research and practice, and remains the only option that the U.S. has yet to implement, is to return the teaching profession to the teachers.
 Education belongs to teachers and educators, not lobbied politicians and corporations.
 Give us back our profession and listen to us.
 We know what we’re talking about, and we could teach you a thing or two about it.